appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 > and pre-loads the action classes when the application server starts.

 #### Servlet Mappings
-Finally it is necessary to map the `Servlet` we've configured before, to a URL path.
+Finally it is necessary to map the servlet we've configured before, to a URL path.
 As the [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine) is a webserver module, by default it is bound to the file extension `.do`.
 You can change this in the `appserver.xml` confguration file in directory `etc/appserver/appserver.xml`.